ashes-github/MSc-ESO-project/README.md

 **GPLVM –** The unsupervised non-parametric statistical and machine learning model such as Gaussian Process Latent Variable Model has been applied on the labelled GSP data to visualize them in 2D latent space

-**Python Package used for GPLVM model –** pyro library from PyTorch framework
+### Python Package used for GPLVM model:
+pyro library from the PyTorch framework

 ### Results with conclusion:
 1. A Very High dimensional GSP data can be visualised in 2-dimensional latent space by the GPLVM